Avi-Kenny/SimEngine/docs/index.md

 ### 5) Create a simulation script

 The simulation script is a function that runs a single simulation replicate and returns the results.
 Within a script, you can reference the current simulation level values using the variable *L*.
-For example, when the first simulation replicate is running, *L$method* will equal "estimator_1" and *L$num_patients* will equal 50.
-In the last simulation replicate, *L$method* will equal "estimator_2" and *L$num_patients* will equal 1,000.
+For example, when the first simulation replicate is running, *L$estimator* will equal "estimator_1" and *L$num_patients* will equal 50.
+In the last simulation replicate, *L$estimator* will equal "estimator_2" and *L$num_patients* will equal 1,000.
 This can be used in conjunction with *do.call()* to dynamically run different methods within different simulation replicates (as is illustrated below).

 - Your script will have access to any creators and methods that have been added to your simulation object.